SolhavenGames/Elementals-of-Tulia/GaeaArc/CharacterArcs/AdvaArcGaea.md

 - After Imbra attacks Pertha in a crazed Hellfire collapse, Adva and Kael remain by her side, not going out unless absolutely necessary.
 ### NOVEMBER
 - During The Moon Disaster, staying true to their new plan, Adva only assists with helping calm civilians down in Frei-Se.
 They also trust PAC to handle it.
+- Adva wing-woman's for Spara to Rai, trying to get the pair together after Spara admitted her feelings for Rai to her.
+- During this time, Adva grows closer with those around her, including the civilians in the palace.
+- Dera, a known non-combatant PAC member and someome had already met a few months ago, was escorted by guards to the palace, asking to be trained, even offering to defect from PAC to get it.
+Imbra eventually convinces the others to trust him and let him in.
+- Adva is in charge of training Dera, though she doesn't fully trust him yet.
+- Dera grows on her as he shows his obedience, prowess, and sometimes, his
 ## ⦿ **YEAR 2040**
 ## ⦿ **YEAR 2041**